Hattie R. Donner

-About a year later, I was offered the Banquet Manager position.
-I was fortunate to work directly with couples to make their wedding day everything they had hoped for.
-I also ran a variety of corporate and social events, such as fundraisers, cocktail parties, company holiday parties, and bar mitzvahs.
-I loved working on the floor, but my ultimate goal was always to work in the sales office.
+I started working at The Riverhouse as a server when I was 17 years old and have been falling in love with the industry ever since.
+Prior to being in the Sales Office, I had the pleasure of embracing many positions in the company such as Bridal Attendant, Banquet Captain, and Banquet Manager.
+I was fortunate to work directly with couples on their wedding day to make it everything they had hoped for.
+In these rolls, I learned a great deal about leadership, service and etiquette.
+I loved working the ballroom, but my ultimate goal was always to work in the sales office.
 I attended bridal shows and volunteered my time in the office to further my knowledge about the sales aspect of the job.

-After a little over a year, I was offered the job of Assistant Wedding Sales & Social Sales Manager in the sales office.
+Eventually, I was offered my dream job of working in wedding sales.

-In the office I was able to meet with couples to go over all of their weddings details prior to their wedding and be in constant contact with couples as they planned their big day.
-It opened my eyes to all of the work that goes into a wedding prior to the execution and I enjoyed watching the couple’s vision come together!
-All of my past knowledge from my different positions here at the Riverhouse will undeniably help me in the future, and I cannot wait to learn even more as the Wedding Sales Manager!
-I love everything about the Riverhouse and I know you will too!
+In the office I am able to meet with couples to go over all of their wedding’s details prior to their reception and am in constant contact with couples as they planned their big day.
+It has opened my eyes to all of the work that goes into a wedding prior to the execution, and I thoroughly enjoy watching the couple’s vision come together!
+All of my past knowledge from my different positions here at the Riverhouse undeniably helps me assist our couples to plan the best day ever!
+I love everything about the Riverhouse, and I know you will too!!